abijithpandath/Projects/README.md

 🎯 **Goals:**
 - Master advanced NLP techniques and deploy real-time machine learning models
 - Contribute to open-source data science projects
-- Learn and earn more !
+- Learn more  and earn more !

 🎲 **Fun fact:**
 I am in Love with Data ❤️❤, you can find our adventures down below !